MarcooLopez/Genomic-Selection/README.md

 ## Implementation of models
 Models previously above described will be implemented in R software using R-packages 'BGLR' and 'rrBLUP'.
-Using public data, it will be shown how to run the models for the single-environment case and then, how to extend the G-BLUP model for the multi-environment case using the marker-by-environment (MxE) and Reaction Norm models that account for GxE interaction.
+Using public data, it will be shown how to run the models for the single-environment case and then how to perform a multi-environment analysis with the G-BLUP model using a marker-by-environment (MxE) and a Reaction Norm approaches that account for GxE interaction.

 ### Data
 Data from CIMMYT’s Global Wheat Program.
 It contains information on 599 wheat lines whose grain